mongodb/docs/source/reference/commands.rst

 .. dbcommand:: moveChunk

-   :dbcommand:`moveChunk` is an internal command that supports the sharding functionalty and should not be called directly.
+   :dbcommand:`moveChunk` is an internal command that supports the sharding functionality.
+Do not call directly.
 Use the :js:func:`sh.moveChunk()` function in the :program:`mongo` shell if you must move a chunk manually.

    .. admin-only